fachrinnk4869/nlp-deep-learning/README.md

-# RNN vs LSTM in Encoder-Decoder Model
+# NLP Model Comparison

 link for presentation: [Project presentation](https://docs.google.com/presentation/d/1IIEFGb0Evj3qw8i2bQjIIVzO3g0653PC0b7Ex_bs6ug/edit?usp=sharing)

-This project explores the differences between using a SimpleRNN and an LSTM in an encoder-decoder sequence-to-sequence model.
+This project explores the differences between RNN, LSTM, Transformer, T5, Phi3.5 in sequence-to-sequence task.
 The model is designed for a machine translation task, where the source language is encoded and translated into the target language.

-The primary goal is to compare the performance of SimpleRNN and LSTM layers in terms of translation quality, loss, and BLEU score.
+The primary goal is to compare the performance of all models above in terms of translation quality, loss, and BLEU score.

 ---